The crypto narrative has been moving at lightning pace over the past two years.

 Bitcoin's first wave a few years ago sparked headlines of instant millionaires and speculators heralding an economic revolution.

 The fact that there was as much enthusiasm as outright derision from the investment establishment pointed to a world that didn't really understand cryptocurrencies and got too excited or too sceptical.

 It didn't help that JP Morgan chief exec Jamie Dimon flip-flapped between calling the whole thing a 'fraud' and then seemingly coming round to the idea of the blockchain.

 Maybe we just needed time to reflect on it all.
-The sector’s time in the wilderness since 2017 gave us just that.
+The sector's duration in the wilderness since 2017 has given us just that.

-So, with even higher highs this time around and even more attention given to this week’s sell-off, what’s changed and is there now a place for the crypto industry among our more traditional ISA assets?
+So, with higher highs in the price of Bitcoin last year, but lower lows this year, what's changed and is there now a place for the crypto industry among our more traditional ISA assets?

 There are a lot of fans and detractors just waiting to hit the 'told you so' button but whether you become a crypto ISA millionaire or not will be a result of more than blind derision or hysteria.

 Bitcoin and its band of altcoins are still going through a bit of an identity crisis.